nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Command Autocompletion, Real-Time Input Validation and Recommendation

 Autocompletion and Recommendation are features that can greatly enhance the user experience when using the application.
-To support this feature, we have implemented a `CommandRecommedationEngine` that aims to accurately predict the set of words that the user intends to type based off a preset of words.
+To support this feature, we have implemented a `CommandRecommendationEngine` that aims to accurately predict the set of words that the user intends to type based off a preset of words.
 These words are the in-built commands and argument prefixes.